The struggle for a free Tibet and His Highness Dalai Lama

 Let alone the Nobel Prize, even the birthday wishes to HHDL on Twitter by World leaders in 2021, doesn’t go well with the Chinese regime.

-In 2016, United States and Canada co-sponsored a conference built around Nobel peace prize winners, on the sidelines of the UN Human Rights Council’s 31st session in Geneva.
-HH Dalai Lama was invited for the conference, which was chaired by UN Deputy High Commissioner for Human Rights Kate Gilmore.
+In 2016, the United States and Canada co-sponsored a conference built around Nobel peace prize winners, on the sidelines of the UN Human Rights Council’s 31st session in Geneva.
+HH Dalai Lama was invited to the conference, which was chaired by UN Deputy High Commissioner for Human Rights Kate Gilmore.
 China voiced “strong dissatisfaction” and lodged solemn representations on the invitation to HHDL.

-On 28th July 2021, more than 100 Nobel Prize winners accused China of ‘bullying’ after effort to stop HH Dalai Lama and pro-Taiwan independence chemist from speaking at the Nobel Prize Summit in April alongside the Nobel Foundation.
+On 28th July 2021, more than 100 Nobel Prize winners accused China of ‘bullying’ after an effort to stop HH Dalai Lama and a pro-Taiwan independence chemist from speaking at the Nobel Prize Summit in April alongside the Nobel Foundation.
 On April 25, the embassy emailed the academy, demanding that the Dalai Lama and Taiwan chemist Lee not speak at the first-of-its-kind summit, which focused on climate change and sustainable development.
-However, His Holiness Dalai Lama came and delivered the peaceful message and ignored the distractors completely.
+However, His Holiness Dalai Lama came and delivered a peaceful message and ignored the distractors completely.

-The Chinese authorities for several years have been promoting the propitiation of Shugden Sect inside Tibet as a part of their campaign to undermine the Dalai Lama.
-Two Tibetans in the Tibet Autonomous Region have been imprisoned for allegedly discouraging propitiation of the Shugden ‘protector’ spirit in Tibet.
+The Chinese authorities for several years have been promoting the propitiation of the Shugden Sect inside Tibet as a part of their campaign to undermine the Dalai Lama.
+Two Tibetans in the Tibet Autonomous Region have been imprisoned for allegedly discouraging the propitiation of the Shugden ‘protector’ spirit in Tibet.

 Inside the PRC, officials have long used Shugden propitiation to create divisions between Tibetans, often encouraging Tibetans to propitiate Shugden and offering financial inducements to do so.
 Shugden statues have been installed in monasteries in different parts of Tibet, often against the will of resident monks.